MatthiasQuintern/nicole/readme.md

 The dependencies will be automatically installed when using the either of the two installation options.

 ## Changelog
+## 2.1.0
+- Refactoring:
+    - use argparse
+    - use pyproject.toml
+- Ignore case when matching a genius result

 ### 2.0
 - Nicole now supports lyrics from genius!
 - Added man-page